If you want to see the most beautiful exotic African birds on the continent, then the question is where to start from.

 The Cape Glossy Starling

-Sometimes referred to as the ‘oil spill bird’ on account of its uniquely glossy and shiny coats with coats of an iridescent blue-green color.
+Sometimes referred to as the ‘oil spill bird’ on account of its uniquely glossy and shiny coats with coats of iridescent blue-green color.

 The birds are known to congregate in massive swarms that form majestic and large flight paths and formations.